Content created: 2004-12-27

 The system that is in nearly universal use for Chinese today is called Hànyǔ Pīnyīn 汉语拼音, or simply Pīnyīn, and it represents a slight variant on the dialects of Běijīng city that has been established as a Chinese national spoken standard and given the name "common speech" or Pǔtōnghuà 普通话.

-Unfortunately, some features of spoken Chinese are not found in Western languages, and the modifications to a Roman alphabet necessary to represent them are found unnecessary or confusing by Western writers and readers unfamiliar with Chinese.
+Unfortunately, some features of spoken Chinese are not found in Western languages, and the modifications to a Roman alphabet necessary to represent them are found irrelevant or confusing by Western writers and readers unfamiliar with Chinese.
 (That is true of nearly all languages using the Roman alphabet.
-Why would someone who doesn't know a language expect its accurate written representation to be intelligible without study?)
+Why would someone who doesn’t know a language expect its accurate written representation to be intelligible without study?)

 Romanized Mandarin can often be reasonably intelligible even when some distinctions are obscured by the omission of the tone marks.
 This is because there is often sufficient redundancy in full sentences to offset the loss of information.
 For example, lǐmào 礼貌 means "manners," but límāo 狸猫 means "leopard."
 Leaving out the tone marks makes them identical ("limao"), but it is hard to imagine a context in which there would be confusion.